simplex-chat/simplexmq/rfcs/2022-06-11-private-groups.md

 Once a member has received a SyncToken message from all other non-proposing members and an Accept message from the proposee, they compare the tokens received.
 If the proposee can present a match, then the member now knows that all parties have agreed to extend membership.
 The member locally commits this result and establishes a new connection with the proposee specifically for group communication.

+#### Properties

+Model checking our formal specification we can demonstrate three key properties:
+  1. Users outside of the group only learn about the networks of members who agree to share such information with them.
+  1. It is not possible to accidentally establish a group connection with anyone other than the proposee, even if users misidentify the proposee.
+  1. No members will connect with the proposee unless all members correctly identify them.